 Support for young people

-We listen to what young people are telling us about what they want and need to protect, maintain and improve their mental health and continue to be impressed by the courage and resilience shown in facing up to the challenges they are facing.
+We listen to what young people are telling us about what they want and need to protect, maintain and improve their mental health and we are here to offer what we can so that they can take the decisions that are right for them.